viscom-ulm/Net2Vis/README.md

 4. To start the server, issue: `python3 server.py`

 The frontend is a react application that can be started as follows:
-1. Go into the frontend folder: `cd netviz`
+1. Go into the frontend folder: `cd net2vis`
 2. Install the javascript dependencies using: `npm install`
 3. Start the frontend application with: `npm start`